The Winterthur Library

 HISTORICAL STATEMENT

-In 1901, William Lightfoot Price, a noted Philadelphia architect, and M. Hawley McLanahan, a real estate developer and architect, founded the Rose Valley Association near Philadelphia, Pennsylvania, as an artistic community adhering to the principles of the Arts and Crafts Movement.
+In 1901, William Lightfoot Price, a noted Philadelphia architect, and M. Hawley McLanahan, a real estate developer and architect, founded the Rose Valley Association near Philadelphia, Pennsylvania, as an artistic community adhering to the principles of the Arts and Crafts movement.
 Their interest in the almost deserted mill village of Rose Valley was in its potential as a site for a community of artisans.
-Price and McLanahan wanted to promote the Arts and Crafts Movement by establishing a place where furniture workers, weavers, bookbinders, potters, and jewelers could live and work together, using their skills to beautify the world.
+Price and McLanahan wanted to promote the Arts and Crafts movement by establishing a place where furniture workers, weavers, bookbinders, potters, and jewelers could live and work together, using their skills to beautify the world.
 Their dream became the Rose Valley Association.
 While the Association's active life as a community of artists only lasted about eight years, the name carried on (tax returns from the 1940s still listed the Rose Valley Association [Box 3]), and some projects associated with it continued at least until 1971.
 The Borough of Rose Valley (chartered in December 1923) continues the name, as do a chorus and theater group.

 Will Price acquired eighty acres of the former Rose Valley Mills property on April 29, 1901, and the Rose Valley Association was incorporated on July 17, 1901.
 The association’s purpose was “the manufacture of structures, articles, materials and products involving artistic handicraft.”
 On the property were former homes of mill workers, the burned-out shell of the old mill, and a small gristmill, all in a neglected condition.
 The homes were refurbished into housing for guests and artists; the mills were rebuilt and renovated into workshop and studio spaces.
 Furniture making was the first craft established, beginning in October 1901.
 Other artists and artisans had studios in Rose Valley, and a magazine, The Artsman, was published, but the next real craft shop to be established was the pottery shop, begun in1904 by W. Percival Jervis.